 EV Compatibility and Home Electrical Requirements

 Compatibility remains essential when choosing a level 2 charger.
 Nearly all new electric vehicles in the UK support Type 2 charging, making selection straightforward.
 Homeowners must verify that the charger matches their EV’s connector type and charging specifications.
-The installation requirements for residential EV charging include a dedicated circuit, adequate electrical service, and proper wiring.
+The installation requirements for residential EV charging include a circuito dedicado, adequate electrical service, and proper wiring.
 Most installations require a 240V supply and a 40-amp circuit breaker.
 Electricians must follow UK regulations, notify the Distribution Network Operator, and fit RCDs for safety.
 Ground Fault Circuit Interrupters protect against electrical imbalances, ensuring safe operation.

 - Typical home electrical requirements: